 Today I've sold over 20,000 copies of The Daily Page in printable, digital and notepad form, and have an Etsy Shop that is ranked among the top 2% in the world.
 But best of all, my design has helped people improve their lives, and that is what gets me out of bed in the morning.

 I have spent the past 8 years perfecting my design while using The Daily Page method to build a business and live my happiest, healthiest life.
 My passion and greatest joy is getting to share what I've learned (and what I'm still learning!) with you.
 Thanks for being here.

 Walter is our 6 year old Jack Russell Terrier.
 Find more of him at #WalterBtheJRT

 Dani Bruflodt is a 2004 graduate of Mabel-Canton High School, where she graduated in a class of 28 kids, got detention twice, got cut from the volleyball team (also twice) and was voted most creative.
 In 2008 she graduated from Luther College, where she was the editor of the yearbook, spent too much time on her Dell Inspiron, and was regularly seen floating down the Upper Iowa River in an inner-tube.

-Dani was born and raised in the rolling farmland of Southeastern Minnesota, has lived in various parts of the Minneapolis metro area, spent 6 years as a proud resident of Madison, Wisconsin, and as of April 2018 is living out her dream of becoming an international digital nomad when her and her husband relocated to Copenhagen, Denmark.
+Dani was born and raised in the rolling farmland of Southeastern Minnesota, has lived in various parts of the Minneapolis metro area, spent 6 years as a proud resident of Madison, Wisconsin, and as of April 2018 is living out her dream of becoming an international digital nomad in Copenhagen, Denmark.